MirumSG/front-end-coding-test/readme.md

 * Email subscription need not be working, just JS email validation will do.

 Please also take note on the best practice and files optimisation as well when building this.
+This is not testing how fast you can complete it but more

 _When the is done, please zip up all your files and email me the link of the zip file using any file sharing services(E.g: drop box, google drive)_